scala/docs.scala-lang/_getting-started/index.md

 all published libraries.

 ##  Install Scala
-Installing scala means installing various command-line tools such as the Scala compiler and build tools.
+Installing Scala means installing various command-line tools such as the Scala compiler and build tools.
 We recommend using the Scala installer tool that automatically installs all the requirements, but you can still manually install each tool.

 ### Using the Scala Installer (recommended way)